jmjw1003/networking/1_a_better_web_server/README.md

 - Anything in the `urllib` modules.

 ### Extensions
 - Add MIME support for other file types so you can serve JPEGs and other files.
+(Completed)
 - Add support for showing a directory listing.
 If the user doesn’t specify a file in the URL, show a directory listing where each file name is a link to that file.
 - Instead of just dropping the entire path, allow serving out of subdirectories from a root directory your specify on the server.